rnibhriain/practicum-code/README.md

 - dependencies1-4.txt are the test dependency trees files
 - config.JSON is the configuration file
 - github_urls.txt contains the libraries in the dependency trees and their corresponding github urls
+- requirements.txt contains all the requirements to install to run this project

 ## Project Instructions